MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/c/enumerations.md

 ## mip_cc_data_state

-nDefines the state of the data as an application is acting upon it
+Defines the state of the data as an application is acting upon it

 | Field | Description |
 |---|---|